A community of ideas and innovation.

 For more information on UniSA's campus projects read the Enterprising Spaces: Campus Projects 2015 - 2018 brochure.

-Health Innovation Building Pouring of the Slab
+Health Innovation Building construction - first quarter of 2017

 1. Centre for Cancer Biology (CCB):